Two 2,000-yr-old Palace Buildings Excavated In Northwest China - UrduPoint

 Two 2,000-yr-old Palace Buildings Excavated In Northwest China

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Feb, 2023 ) :Archaeologists said they have excavated foundations of two palace buildings that could be dated back to more than 2,000 years ago in northwest China's Shaanxi Province.
+XI'AN, (UrduPoint / Pakistan Point News - 20th Feb, 2023 ) :Archaeologists said they have excavated foundations of two palace buildings that could be dated back to more than 2,000 years ago in northwest China's Shaanxi Province.

 The buildings were part of Yueyang, a capital city of the Qin state in the Warring States Period (475 BC-221 BC).
 They are located in the Yanliang District of Xi'an City, the Shaanxi provincial capital.
 The Qin state later unified China for the first time to start the Qin Dynasty.